Jarl-Bjoern/Yggdrasil/README.md

 Your Choice: pentest
 ```

-## Choose between one of the Pentesting categories (Single Category)
+## Choose between one of the Pentesting categories
 ```bash
 💀💀💀💀💀💀💀💀💀💀💀💀💀💀💀💀💀💀💀💀💀💀💀💀
 💀                                                       💀